xuezzou/Vulnerable-nodejs/README.md

     To protects against 'Dollar $' injection attacks, we should implement input validation and sanitization.
 We should write right validators for route that checks req.params, req.body and req.query for objects and recursively scans for the $ symbol and responds with an error if it is detected.

-2. Broken Authentication -
+2. Broken Authentication

     It's obvious that the deign of the authentication is problematic.
-Firstly, following the path `/admin`, the admin account is accessible by everyone.
-Secondly, user-wise, the password management system is highly insecure since it doesn't have any kind of protection such as weak password check or even multi-factor authentication.
+Firstly, following the path `/admin`, the admin account is easily accessible by everyone.
+Secondly, user-wise, the password management system is highly insecure since it doesn't have any kind of protection such as weak password check or multi-factor authentication.
+Even worse, by default, the password of every user is the same as their username.
+The default credentials expose the system to high security risk.

-    To mitigate, the admin account should be set securely in some other manner
+    To mitigate, the admin account should be set securely in some other manner.
+For example, we can use an admin account with multi-factor authentication.
+In the userface, we should integrate weak password check and avoid deploying default credentials.

-    admin account
-    no password check

-3. Sensitive Data Exposure -
+3. Sensitive Data Exposure

-    Speaking of senstive data exposure all the field email as sensitive data

-    If it is unnecessary remove it from the database.
+    The system is also highly risky against sensitive data exposure.
+Firstly and most importantly, the password is stored as plaintext in the database.
+If eavesdropping happens in the network communication between the submission form and the server, the information is easily accessible by attackers.
+To help protect the system, password should be computed and stored by a strong one-way hashing algorithm with dynamic 'salt'.

+    Moreover, on line 33 of 'views/login.jade', we have, `input#loginPassword(type='text', placeholder='Password')`.
+Here when one enters the password in the login page, the characters are displayed as plaintext on the screen, which should be hidden behind symbols such as asterisks against peeking.
+To easily mitigate this, we should have `type='password'` instead.

+    Even worse, we have a field credit card required when register.
+The information is firstly unnecessary and secondly too sensitive.
+Credit card information should be removed since it is not used and storing highly personal information such as credit card has too much risks and complications.

 4. XML External Entities

-**xml file injection**
+Since php file
+requires xml data in
+express parse body into json obejct

-5. Broken Access Control -
+*5. Broken Access Control*

 Access control refers a system that controls access to information or functionality.
 Broken access controls allow attackers to bypass authorization and perform tasks as though they were privileged users such as administrators is also a example of broken access control